A Fractional Variational Approach to Spectral Filtering Using the Fourier Transform: Fundamentals

 The fractional operator is inherently nonlocal, as it depends on all values of $f(t)$ between the limits of the integral.
 This contrasts sharply with integer-order derivatives, which are local operators.
 An important property of the Caputo derivative is that the solution to the simplest fractional differential equation governing relaxation processes is given by the Mittag-Leffler function~\cite{DOI:10.1007/978-3-662-43930-2}.
 The Mittag-Leffler function is defined by a power series that depends on the parameter $\alpha$, serving as a {generalization} of the exponential function.
 In fact, it reduces to the exponential function when $\alpha = 1$.
 For $0 < \alpha < 1$, this function exhibits distinct decay rates for small and large times~\cite{DOI:10.21711/26755254/rmu202015}.

 Some fundamental properties of the Riemann--Liouville fractional derivative are~\cite{DOI:10.1016/j.cnsns.2020.105338,DOI:10.1016/j.jcp.2019.03.008,DOI:10.1016/j.jcp.2014.07.019}: \begin{itemize} \item[(a)] The Riemann--Liouville fractional derivative of order zero yields the original function. \item[(b)] The physical dimension of the fractional derivative of order $\alpha$ of a quantity $m$ with respect to time $t$ is given by the ratio of the unit of $m$ to the unit of $t$ raised to the power $\alpha$. \item[(c)] For integer $\alpha = n$, the Riemann--Liouville derivative coincides with the standard derivative of order $n$. \item[(d)] The Riemann--Liouville derivative of a constant is not zero.
-This property highlights the nonlocal nature of the operator, as it ``remembers" the history of the function. \item[(e)] The fractional derivative is an ill-posed operator; small errors in the input can lead to large deviations in the output.
-The ill-conditioning depends on the order of the fractional derivative: the higher the order, the more severe the ill-conditioning. \end{itemize}
+This property highlights the nonlocal nature of the operator, as it ``remembers" the history of the function. \end{itemize}

 Fractional derivatives have well-defined representations in the frequency domain.
-Specifically, the Fourier transform of the Riemann--Liouville derivative of order $\alpha$ is given by
+Specifically, the Fourier transform of the Liouville derivative of order $\alpha$ is given by

 where $\hat{f}(\omega)$ denotes the Fourier transform of $f(t)$, and $\omega$ is the angular frequency.

 In this work, we propose a novel spectral filtering method based on the fractional calculus of variations, formulated in the Fourier domain.
 A functional is defined to {penalize} deviations from the original noisy signal while simultaneously enforcing smoothness through a fractional-order derivative {regularization}: